Solutions

 - VideoRAG, AudioRAG, and ImageRAG over timestamped media evidence

-- Grounded retrieval over approved indexes and prompt runs
+- Grounded retrieval over approved indexes and extraction executions

 - Agentic media search with citations and timestamped context